StarOffice: Pricing and licensing

 Sun used a per-person license for StarOffice, compared to the per-device licenses used for most other proprietary software.
 An individual purchaser gains the right to install the software on up to five computers.
 For example, a small-business owner can have the software on laptop, office and home computers, or a user with a computer running Microsoft Windows, and another running Linux, can install StarOffice on both computers.

 In 2010, StarOffice 9 Software was no longer offered free of charge to education customers, but StarOffice 8 could still be used without charge.
 The free OpenOffice.org 3.0, with the same functionality as StarOffice 9, could also be used.
 Sun also offered free web-based training and an online tutorial for students and teachers, free support services for teachers (including educational templates for StarOffice) and significantly discounted technical support for schools.

 From August 2007 to November 2008, Google offered StarOffice 8 as part of its free downloadable Google Pack application.

 Derivatives

 OpenOffice.org was open source, and gave rise to many derivative versions and successor projects to StarOffice.
 As of 2024, Collabora Online and LibreOffice are still actively developed.
 Apache OpenOffice is mostly dormant and has not seen a new major release for over 10 years.
-NeoOffice was also a derivative, but announced that it was no longer active in early 2024.
+NeoOffice was also a derivative, but it was discontinued in the end of 2023.